Climates of Inequality: Stories of Environmental Justice

-The first HAL project focuses on the past, present, and future of incarceration, exploring the explosion of prisons and incarcerated people in the US — including immigration detention centers — and its global dimensions.
-States of Incarceration brings together the national community of over 500 people in 20 cities who together created a traveling
+This project focuses on the past, present, and future of incarceration, exploring the explosion of prisons and incarcerated people in the US — including immigration detention centers — and its global dimensions.
+States of Incarceration brings together a national community of over 800 people in 18 states who together created a traveling

-Launched in Fall 2012, the Guantánamo Public Memory Project brought together over 300 students from 13 universities to research, document, and interpret the history of the US naval base at Guantánamo, Bay, Cuba and foster public dialogue on the urgent questions it raises today.
-The Project was motivated by concern that the vitriolic public debate over “closing Guantánamo” was severely limited by ignorance of how GTMO had been “closed” before, and how it could open again.
-Students enrolled in courses, taught simultaneously across the country, that used nationally shared teaching resources combining history, theories of memory and social change, and hands-on experience.
+Launched in Fall 2012, the Guantánamo Public Memory Project brought together over 300 students from 13 universities to research, document, and interpret the history of the US naval base at Guantánamo Bay, Cuba, and foster public dialogue on the urgent questions it raises today.
+This project was the progenitor for HAL and for our coalition of community-curated projects.
+The project was motivated by a concern that the vitriolic public debate over “closing Guantánamo” was severely limited by ignorance of how GTMO had been “closed” before, and how it could open again.
+Students enrolled in courses, taught simultaneously across the country, that used nationally shared teaching resources that combined history, theories of memory and social change, and hands-on experience.

 Students from around the country collaborated with more than 600 community stakeholders including Haitian refugees,